Anxiety Grows Over Anti-Immigrant Actions: 'We Feel They Are After Us'

 The Trump administration's practice of separating children from their parents at the border is not just heartbreaking to other immigrants but also terrifying.
 Even immigrants who are in the country legally are beginning to worry that their families could be broken apart, too.

-The anti-immigrant threats and actions have many Latin Americans in particular living on edge.
+The anti-immigrant threats and actions have many Hispanic Americans in particular living on edge.

 Tears immediately start streaming down the cheeks of Sarah, a Mexican immigrant, when she is asked about watching recent news stories on TV.